anth2o/movexplo/README.md

 ## Roadmap

-- [ ] Improve the behaviour of movies discovery:
-  - [ ] remove doubles
-  - [ ] add the possibility to mask a movie
 - [ ] Setup a proper database instead of a JSON file (probably mongo)
 - [ ] Improve search engine (year, duration, rate, already seen, genres)
 - [ ] Improve UI